daattali/beautiful-jekyll/_drafts/our-simple-kindergarten-2021-2022.md

 ### An overview of our Simple Kindergarten 2021-2022

-Language Arts:
+_Language Arts:_

-Reading books together.
+* Reading books together.
 Listening to what he thinks about them.
-Letter recognition.
+* Letter recognition.
-Daily poetry.
+* Daily poetry.
 We are currently reading X and then we'll be reading Child's Garden of Verses.
-Handicrafts.
+* Handicrafts.
 We do a variety of handicrafts as a family, but I'd like to focus on simple things like learning how to use hammers, scissors, painting, and clay.
 I don't really plan this area in detail.
-Art.
+* Art.
-Low key letter and number printing practice with a variety of materials: paints, pencils, writing in rice, etc.
+* Low key letter and number printing practice with a variety of materials: paints, pencils, writing in rice, etc.
-Lots and lots of play.
+* Lots and lots of play.
-Reading:
+* Reading:
   Closer to the age of six or showing signs of being ready: 100 lessons reading.
-Math.
+* Math.
 Family math.
 MEP math....
-HABITS...chores.
+* HABITS...chores.

-I linked all of the books and supplies we use regularly in my Amazon shops too: US shop and Canadian shop.
+I linked all of the books and supplies we use regularly in my Amazon shops: US shop and Canadian shop.

-#### Supplies

-#### Books

 In a multikid family, they also get the benefit of being around for any family group work too and can join is as they are comfortable or interested.